 Uh oh — three dozen emails await your reply, and your PowerPoint desperately needs a polish.
 But that doesn’t mean you need to remain cooped up in your hotel room.
 Get out.
 See some of the city.
 And, get your work done.
-All you need is a Wi-Fi oasis with a speedy connection and comfortable seating.
+Explore some of the best places to work in New Orleans with free Wi-Fi to ensure a speedy connection for work productivity.
 (The people watching is a bonus.)

 Here are a few of New Orleans’ best Wi-Fi hot spots:

 The term “mall food court” rarely elicits good thoughts, at least for those over 12.
 Rewire your perceptions at the Outlet Collection at Riverwalk, next to the convention center and close to downtown.
-Not only will you find better-than-average fast food (Izzo’s Illegal Burritos, a satellite of local Middle Eastern favorite Mona’s), but its strikingly well designed in a vaguely mid-century way.
+Not only will you find better-than-average fast food (Izzo’s Illegal Burritos, a satellite of local Middle Eastern favorite Mona’s), but it’s strikingly well designed in a vaguely mid-century way.
 Better still, a wall of window overlooks the Mississippi River — massive barges and tankers appear to be passing just feet away.
 There’s even balcony seating outside.
-The free internet is what’s locally called lagniappe — a little something extra.
+The free Wi-Fi at this New Orleans spot is what’s locally called lagniappe — a little something extra.